jdldeauna/demo-notebook-cmip6/README.rst

 Try out a notebook by clicking on this icon: |Binder|

 Usage notes:

-2021 July 26 - If a message pops up after the Binder notebook loads, click `Cancel`
+2021 July 26 - If a message pops up after Binder loads, click **Cancel**

 See http://pangeo.io for more information.